Video Fluoroscopic Swallowing Exam (VFSE)

 What are some common uses of the procedure?

 The VFSE is performed on patients of all ages with dysphagia, the technical term for difficulty swallowing.
-It is used primarily for evaluating the swallowing function and any evidence of aspiration, which is liquid or food going into the airway (the trachea) instead of staying in the pharynx and esophagus.
+It is used primarily for evaluating the swallowing function and any evidence of aspiration, which is liquid or food going into the airway (the trachea and bronchi) instead of staying in the pharynx and esophagus.

-In order to help a patient swallow more safely and efficiently, speech-language pathologists may suggest maneuvers, such as chin tuck or tilting or turning the head while swallowing.
-The VFSE can also be used to evaluate and observe how well such swallowing strategies work in a given patient.
+In order to help a patient swallow more safely and efficiently, speech-language pathologists may suggest maneuvers, such as tucking or tilting the chin or turning the head while swallowing.
+The VFSE can also be used to evaluate and observe the effectiveness of these swallowing strategies.
+The speech-language pathologist may also suggest thickening liquids to help prevent aspiration.

 The VFSE may be performed because of a known or suspected swallowing problem or because of the presence of conditions that are strongly associated with swallowing difficulty, such as: